NVIDIAGameWorks/KickstartRT/docs/SDK_Reference.md

 ## Input Resources
 There are a variety of input resources from the application to the SDK.
 In order for the SDK to process the input resources correctly, the following rules must be observed.

-Supported Resource types and formats
+### Supported Resource types and formats
 Supported resource types and formats are depending on the individual Task.
 Please refer to the API Reference for details.

 ### Resource life time
-All input resources must not be destroyed until the application returns a GPU Task Handle for the command list built with a scheduled task using the resource.
-SDK doesn't increment reference counter of D3D resource.
+All input resources must not be destroyed until the application returns a GPU Task Handle for the command list built with a scheduled task using the resource. **SDK doesn't increment reference counter of D3D resource**.
 Therefore, discarding a resource while using it in the SDK or command list built by the SDK will result in unpredictable behavior.

 ```mermaid
 sequenceDiagram